som-shahlab/hf_ehr/hf_ehr/notebooks/ehr_specific_properties/README.md

-# EHR-specific property stratification experiments
+# EHR-Specific Property EHRSHOT Stratification Experiments

+### Motivation

-We stratify patients based on these metrics, then recalculate their EHRSHOT Brier scores across all models:
+Our goal is to stratify EHRSHOT labels based on several EHR-specific metrics into quartiles, then recalculate their EHRSHOT Brier scores and see how context length / model impacts performance across quartiles.

+The metrics we use to quartile the EHRSHOT labels are:
 * **Repetitiveness:** `rr_1` -- repetition rate of 1-grams
 * **Irregularity:** `std` -- std in inter-event times
 * **Timeline Lengths:** `n_tokens` -- number of tokens that model can ingest for prediction

+### Usage

 ```bash
 # First, calculate each stratification metric across all EHRSHOT labels, i.e. unique (patient, label time) tuples